CengizHan34/recommendation-app/README.md

 > view-producer-app - localhost:8090

-After running kafka and postgresql using docker-compose yml, run the mvn clean install script from the terminal and run the projects as view-producer-app, stream-reader-app, etl-process-app and api respectively.
+After running kafka and postgresql using docker-compose yml, run the 'mvn clean install' script from the terminal and run the projects as view-producer-app, stream-reader-app, etl-process-app and api respectively.

 Note: Postman collection under doc folder